mjakeman/kemu-kupu/wiki/mjak923-log.md

 up being far cleaner and more reliable to work with.

 Lastly, I removed the temporary logo we had been using from the menu and topic selection screen.

+### Transitions
+I began working on transitions, which is my long-term goal for beyond A3.
+I wanted to try implement a subset of the final transition and complex layout system for A3 as a proof-of-concept.

+The transition framework architecture I came up with is as follows:

+Views (which must use a `BaseController`-derived class as their FX Controller) can specify what happens when the view is loaded.
+By overriding the `defaultOnEnter()` method, views can define their own transitions and specify what the default transition should be.

+SceneLoader now optionally expects a callback method which can override this default behaviour.
+This allows for different transition types such as the home screen zooming on startup, but sliding on subsequent visits.

+All transition code is now encapsulated inside a TransitionBuilder class which can generate some preset transitions with limited configurability.